mojombo/grit/README.txt

         #<Grit::Commit "40d3057d09a7a4d61059bca9dca5ae698de58cbe">,
         #<Grit::Commit "4ea50f4754937bf19461af58ce3b3d24c77311d9">]

-Called without arguments, Repo#commits returns the list of up to ten commits reachable by the master branch (starting at the latest commit).
+Called without arguments, Repo#commits returns a list of up to ten commits reachable by the master branch (starting at the latest commit).
 You can ask for commits beginning at a different branch, commit, tag, etc.